alkesh26/blog/content/posts/leetcode-minimum-path-sum.md

 The path to reach (m, n) must be through one of the two cells: (m - 1, n) or (m, n - 1).
-The minimum cost to reach (m, n) can be calculated as "minimum of the two cells plus grid(m, n)".
+The minimum cost to reach (m, n) can be calculated as 'minimum of the two cells plus grid(m, n)'.

 ```
 minimumCost(m, n) = min(minimumCost(m - 1, n), minimumCost(m, n - 1)) + grid(m, n)